Jump to the first occurrence of "concussion"

 Act 368 of 1978

-(1) Before the expiration of 90 days after the effective date of this section, the department shall develop, adopt, or approve educational materials on the nature and risk of concussions.
+(1) Before June 27, 2013, the department shall develop, adopt, or approve educational materials on the nature and risk of concussions.

 (a) The nature and risk of concussions.